 There is no upper age limit, in fact in 2008 two octogenarian sailors, John Walker, at 86 the oldest skipper ever to race to Hobart, and eighty-one-year-old Syd Fischer.
 Walker retired after the 2008 race having completed 25 Hobarts, whilst Fischer topped Walker's record in 2015, when he competed at the age of 88 aboard his super maxi Ragamuffin 100.

 In the Rolex Sydney Hobart 2007, Victorian yachtsman Lou Abrahams and Sydney yachtsman Tony Cable equalled the record for the most Hobarts for an individual, 44, set by the late Tasmanian yachtsman John Bennetto.
 In 2008, Tony Cable undertook his historic 45th Hobart race to create a new record for the most number of Hobarts by an individual.
 Cable then broke his own record in 2011 when he sailed his 46th Hobart on Duende, a TP52 owned by Damian Parkes.
-In 2015, Tony Cable sailed his 50th Hobart race on Duende, a milestone which he then bettered in 2016, making it a total 51 races.
+In 2015, Tony Cable sailed his 50th Hobart race on Duende, a milestone which he then bettered in 2016, making it a total 51 races, and in 2018 he did his 52nd.

 In 2016, Bradshaw Kellett set a record of being the youngest to race in 25 consecutive Sydney Hobarts.
-Brad did his first Sydney Hobart at the age of 16, and due to the compulsory minimum age of 18, his record will never be broken.
+Brad did his first Sydney Hobart at the age of 16, and due to the compulsory minimum age of 18 introduced from 1999, his record will never be broken.

 Another record that was set in 2016, is the father and son combination of Bruce and Drew Taylor, who have done 25 Sydney Hobart Yacht Races together, in the same crew.